greenbone/actions/backport-pull-request/README.md

 `rule-1`).
 The section takes three key/value pairs

 * label
+* destination
 * source
-* destination

 The `label` defines which GitHub needs to be set to activate the backporting procedure.

-The `source` is the name of the branch from where to backport the pull request.
-It is matched against the base branch of a pull request.
+The `destination` sets the branch to where to backport the pull request (the base branch of the to be created backport pull request).

-The `destination` sets the branch to where to backport the pull request.
+The `source` is optional.
+If set the backport rule is only applied if the `source` matches the name of the branch from where to backport the pull request (the base branch of the current pull request).

 Example:
 ```TOML